-Aldine ISD was selected as one of 14 school district finalists across Texas for the second cohort of a 5-year leadership program by The Holdsworth Center (click).
+Aldine ISD was selected as one of 14 school district finalists across Texas for the second cohort of a five-year leadership program by The Holdsworth Center (click).
 The Center is a leadership institute for Texas public schools founded by H-E-B CEO and Chairman Charles Butt.

 The nonprofit works with districts to train administrative leaders in each district, while also establishing systems for identifying and selecting future high-level district staffers.